 4.1 Therapeutic indications

-Xerava is indicatedfor the treatment of complicated intra-abdominal infections (cIAI) in adults (see sections 4.4 and 5.1)
+Xerava is indicated in adolescents from the age of 12 years weighing at least 50 kg, and in adults, for the treatment of complicated intra-abdominal infections (cIAI) (see sections 4.4 and 5.1).

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.